yulonghe97/PlayReversi/README.md

 ## How to Run

-One way to run the project is to go to website  reversi.pro
+We strongly recommand that you go straight to our website reversi.pro instead of running it on your local machine.

-The second way is to run it on your local machine:
+Steps for running on local machine:

 To Initialize the project, type in the terminal